You can speak or present:

 Community Board participation

-If you would like to present or speak at a Tawa or Makara / Ohariu Community Board meeting, advise Democratic Services beforehand.
+If you would like to present or speak at a Tawa or Makara / Ohariu Community Board meeting, advise Democracy Services beforehand.